rilldata/rill/README.md

 ```

 # Quick Start Example
 If you are looking for a fast way to get started you can run our quick start example script.
-This script initializes a project, downloads an OpenSky Network dataset at https://zenodo.org/record/6325961#.YjDFvhDMI0Q, and imports the data.
+This script initializes a project, downloads an [OpenSky Network dataset](https://zenodo.org/record/6325961#.YjDFvhDMI0Q), and imports the data.
 The Rill Developer UI will be available at http://localhost:8080.
 ```
 bash scripts/example-project.sh
 ```